AnsariZahoor/Customer-Segmentation-Project/README.md

 want to design a system that would automate this process and help the different stakeholders to make informed business decision.

+## Features
+This project based on k means clustering will help end users enter different inputs of customers payment behavior on a webpage on three different types of models and return information on the type of customer and help user to understand what kind of customer it is.
+It will show a graph showcasing the common features of that particular cluster the customer belongs to.

 ## Technology stack

 | Element   | Description   |